 2. Live Speech and Personal Voice Advance Speech Accessibility

-Apple has announced the Live Speech and Personal Voice feature for speech accessibility to help users who are at risk of losing their ability to speak; for instance, those suffering from ALS (amyotrophic lateral sclerosis).
+Apple has rolled out the Live Speech and Personal Voice feature for speech accessibility to help users at risk of losing their ability to speak.

 Using Live Speech, you can type what you want to say during calls and FaceTime, and your iPhone will speak that out loud for accessible communication.
 Users can also save commonly used phrases for quick access during conversations.